noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

   - the locking and unlocking script are like a problem and a solution to determine if a transaction is valid, the locking script sets the conditions required for the funds to be spent, and the unlocking script sets the parameters that should satisfied the conditions in the locking script
     - i.e. the locking script should return true when provided with the unlocking script
   - unlocking script: if the transaction is valid, this will contain the the requires that unlock the conditions of the locking script
+    - generally contains a digital signature producers by the users wallet from their private key that will unlock the locking script
   - locking script:
+    - places a lock on an UTXO (output) of a transaction by specifying the conditions that must be met in order to spend the outputs in the future
+      - e.g. the condition may be: anyone with the key (signature) corrosponding to some public address associated with some wallet
 - Bitcoin Script: a stack based language
   - stores numbers (data constants)
   - executes from left to right